mscwilson/bank_tech_test/README.md

 ## Technical details

 This project has 100% test coverage, according to the SimpleCov gem.
 Feature/integration and unit tests are included, written in Rspec.
+The unit tests are fully isolated between classes.

 * The main class is BankAccount, which stores the current balance and transaction history, and manages user activities.
 * Making deposits and withdrawals, and printing a statement, are done through BankAccount, providing a nice user experience.